varabyte/kotter/README.md

 ### 🖥️  Virtual Terminal

+*NOTE: The virtual terminal is only supported for JVM targets.
+Kotlin/Native targets don't implement this feature.*

 It's not guaranteed that every user's command line setup supports ANSI.
 For example, debugging this project with IntelliJ as well as running within Gradle are two such environments where functionality isn't available!
 According to many online reports, some legacy terminals on Windows are also an offender here.